janwilmake/stripeflare/README.md

 4. Now you're ready to receive payments and perform logic based on the user details and balance.

 For the implementation, see `middleware.ts`.
 For the template, see `template.ts` and `template.html`.

+# Good to know:

+- https://github.com/janwilmake/dorm is a dependency.
+When you want to interact with the same database to charge a user, ensure to use the returned `userClient` fromthe middleware (if available) or create a client yourself.
+The DB name access_token, the mirrorName should be "aggregate"